Bloggers: protect your post from careless errors

 A steady, unrelenting, coffee-induced stream of conscious ramblings worked for Jack Kerouac and the Good Doctor Thompson, but in the blogosphere, these instances of verbal diarrhea tend to draw negative comments or even result in a loss of readership.
 This goes hand in hand with the TLDNR concept, as readers will get lost in incoherent blathering or unnecessary instances of verbose declarations.
 Stick to the important parts of a blog and cut out the rambling.
 Edit the language of your posts to remove redundancies; your readers won't frequent your blog for long if they can barely understand what you're talking about.

 Make your blog a must-read

 These are just a few examples of how a thorough edit and proofread can potentially improve your writing as a blogger.
 If you want people to read, or continue to read, your blog, then you must ensure that what you are writing is not only worth reading, but is plainly readable.
 Try applying these five steps to your next post and keep an eye on the comments section; chances are your feedback will be more about the content of your post than any grammar or stylistic errors.
 If, as a blogger, you want to spend more of your time writing, and less time editing, that's OK!
-Submit your entry to our blog editing services, or for those bloggers who use WordPress, try our WordPress Plugin.
+Submit your entry to our blog editing services.

 Image source: Skitter Photo/Stocksnap.io, BigStockPhoto.com